-SPECIAL EDUCATION DAY TREATMENT & ALTERNATIVE 8:1:1 | 214
+SPECIAL EDUCATION THERAPEUTIC & ALTERNATIVE 8:1:1 | 214

-8:1:1 DAY TREATMENT - BOCES CAMPUS: Eight students, one teacher, one teacher assistant and one program aide.
+8:1:1 THERAPEUTIC - BOCES CAMPUS: Eight students, one teacher, one teacher assistant and one program aide.
 Students in this program have been identified as Emotionally Disturbed (ED) and/or Other Health Impaired (OHI).
 Students have a mental health diagnosis and previous outpatient services have not been effective.
 Students require therapeutic strategies to manage their behavior.
 Students and families must participate in psychiatric and counseling services.
 This program assists students in stabilizing their mental health and building self-regulation strategies.
-This program follows Office of Mental Health (OMH) regulations and students should be able to meet grade level academic expectations with appropriate supports.
+Students should be able to meet grade level academic expectations with appropriate supports.
 All students will participate in special class for all content areas.
-Therapists are Cayuga Counseling employees and classroom staff are BOCES employees.
 Desired Outcomes: Regents/Local Diploma, CDOS Commencement Credential.

 ALTERNATIVE 8:1:1 - BOCES CAMPUS: Eight students, one teacher, one teacher assistant and one program aide.
 Students in this program have behavioral challenges and social emotional deficits and they require intensive behavior management and supports in a smaller group setting.
 Students should be able to meet grade level academic expectations with appropriate supports.
-Self-regulation skills and counseling needs are supported by a social worker.
+Self-regulation skills and counseling needs are supported by a 6:1:2 SEL counselor.
 All students will participate in special class for all content areas.
 Desired Outcome: Regents / Local Diploma, CDOS Commencement Credential.